 13x.
 (1) Each electricity vendor shall, in accordance with the codes and orders of the Ontario Energy Board, determine the proportionate share of the clean energy adjustment payable on a monthly basis by each of its specified consumers.

-Electricity vendor to invoice specified consumers

-(2) The electricity vendor shall issue an invoice to each specified consumer for the applicable amount of the clean energy adjustment in accordance with the regulations.

-Electricity vendor to collect

-(3) Each electricity vendor shall, as an agent of the IESO, make reasonably diligent efforts to collect clean energy adjustments from specified consumers.

 Pro rating of payments